Esri/Utility-Data-Management-Support-Tools/readme.md

 - Download the version of the Utility Data Management Support toolbox that corresponds with your version of ArcGIS Pro.
 - In ArcGIS Pro, open an existing project, or create a new one.
-  - In the catalong pane, right click on Toolboxes and select Add Toolbox.
+  - In the catalog pane, right click on Toolboxes and select Add Toolbox.
   - Navigate to the downloaded toolbox and select OK.

 > [!TIP]